 CMCI is a premium educational opportunity that represents a collaboration of the City and Village Clerks, the Town Clerks Association of the State of New York, New York State Association of Clerks of County Legislative Boards and CaRDI.
 Learn more

-Working with American Farmland Trust, CaRDI and LEAD-NY are launching a new institute to develop an inspired network of New York leaders engaging local governments to support agriculture.
-By improving participants' leadership skills and knowledge, the institute will increase the effectiveness of local land use leaders in planning, farmland conservation, and agricultural economic development.
+Working with American Farmland Trust, CaRDI and LEAD-NY, LALULI developed an inspired network of New York leaders engaging local governments to support agriculture.
+By improving participants' leadership skills and knowledge, the institute worked to increase the effectiveness of local land use leaders in planning, farmland conservation, and agricultural economic development.
 Learn more